aoi-phannan/aoi-phannan/README.md

 - 👋 Hi, I’m @aoi-phannan, also known as RAAAAAAAA
-- :guitar:  'm interested in TRVE KVLT metal and surf music
+- :guitar:  I'm interested in TRVE KVLT metal and surf music
 - :biohazard:	 I’m currently learning how to actually use all of this stuff and not be a NOOB
 - :shipit:  I’m looking to collaborate on literally anything that helps me learn how to use this and postman better
 - 📫 How to reach me :finnadie: